-And yet Article 17, with its three categories of participant - 'instigator', 'accomplice' and 'perpetrator' - did not quite capture the magnitude of the alleged crimes.
-Leon Trotskii, for example, had to be more than a mere 'instigator'; he was surely the arch-conspirator.
-After the second trial, in March 1937, the journal Sotsialisticheskaia Zakonnost' (Socialist Legality) reported the drafting of a new draft criminal code which showed a new line of thinking about the complicity doctrine.35 A fourth category of conspirator would be added to the list - 'organiser' - who would be punished more harshly than a 'perpetrator', even if the crime was not carried out.36 This was a refinement of the premise, apparent throughout the trials, that planning a crime was just as serious as perpetrating one, which is why most of the defendants were sentenced to death, even though the Soviet leadership had not been assassinated and the Soviet Union had not been broken up and returned to capitalism.
+And yet Article 17, with its three categories of participant - 'instigator', 'accomplice', and 'perpetrator' - did not quite capture the magnitude of the alleged crimes.
+Leon Trotskii, for example, had to be more than a mere 'instigator'; he surely was the arch-conspirator.
+After the second trial, in March 1937, the journal Sotsialisticheskaia Zakonnost' (Socialist Legality) reported the drafting of a new draft criminal code which showed a new line of thinking about the complicity doctrine.
+A fourth category of conspirator would be added to the list - 'organiser' - who would be punished more harshly than a 'perpetrator', even if the crime was not carried out.
+This was a refinement of the premise, apparent throughout the trials, that planning a crime was just as serious as perpetrating one.